thomas097/Annotation-Tool-for-Master-Thesis/README.md

 ## Requirements

-The annotation tool has been developed on Windows with Python 3.8 (but should be compatible with any 3.+ version of Python and run on Mac and Linux).
+The annotation tool has been developed on Windows 10 and Ubuntu 19.04 with Python 3.8.8 (but should be compatible with any 3.+ version of Python and run on MacOS as well).

 The following libraries must be installed:
 * `spacy >= 3.2.0`